 Fertilize Your Lawn for Fall Lawn Care

 Most experts agree that when it comes to fall lawn care, the most important thing is using this time to fertilize.
 Mid to late fall, use a dry fertilizer over the entire lawn to encourage root growth.
-To winterized lawn, specialized late season fertilizer is the best choice, especially in cold winter areas.
+For a winterized lawn, specialized late season fertilizer is the the best choice, especially in cold winter areas.
 Photo by ‘Grateful Grass‘.

 Reseeding a Lawn – Overseed Thin Spots